 The Common Extensor Tendon (Lateral Epicondyle) is the most common place to find Tendinosis in the elbow, and is where all of the various elbow extensor muscles attach.
 Extensor Tendinosis of the Elbow is extremely common and is caused chiefly by overuse.
 This overuse is usually in the form of things that involve gripping, grabbing, pulling, or twisting.

-Three years of struggling with Extensor Elbow Tendinosis is what finally led me to discover the TISSUE REMODELING TREATMENT that I have been doing for over 12 years now.
+Three years of struggling with this problem is what finally led me to the TISSUE REMODELING TREATMENT that I have been using in my clinic since Y2K.
 You can read the complete story on our ABOUT US page.
-You can also read about real people who have had quick relief of the Chronic Pain of Tendinosis by going to our PATIENT TESTIMONIAL PAGE.
-Just click on the link for lots more pictures and information about LATERAL EPICONDYLITIS.
-I also have a page on GOLFER’S ELBOW (MEDIAL EPICONDYLITIS) for those who need it.
+I also have hundreds of videos of real people who have found quick relief from Tendinosis over at our PATIENT TESTIMONIAL PAGE.
+And for those who need it, I have a page on GOLFER’S ELBOW (MEDIAL EPICONDYLITIS) as well.